gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

 | Microbit code can be repeated using a ``while True:`` loop.
 | This continues forever.
-| The code under it to be repeated has to be indented with a tab character.
+| The code to be repeated has to be indented with a tab character.
-| Python uses indenting to group the lines of code together in a ``while`` loop.
+| Python uses indenting to group together the lines of code in a ``while`` loop.

 .. code-block:: python